I’m going to begin this article by showing you the best Real Madrid goal you haven’t seen before.

 If that isn’t a power move befitting of the club, I’m not sure what is.

 The most satisfying goal of his, though – at least in a Madrid shirt, came against APOEL in the Champions League.

 There’s no way he should be able to place the ball out of Urko Pardo’s reach from there – there’s certainly no way he should be able to beat the goalkeeper so comprehensively it forces him to reconsider his entire career choice.

-Pardo declared internationally for Cyprus last year, and while I’m 95% sure the Spanish-qualified player didn’t make the decision purely to avoid returning to Madrid, no one can watch this goal and say with absolute certainty that this didn’t enter his considerations.
+Pardo declared internationally for Cyprus in 2017, and while I’m 95% sure the Spanish-qualified player didn’t make the decision purely to avoid returning to Madrid, no one can watch this goal and say with absolute certainty that this didn’t enter his considerations.